mceq-project/MCEq/README.rst

 `Documentation <http://mceq.readthedocs.org/en/latest/>`_
 ---------------------------------------------------------

 As mentioned above the project is development.
 The current state of the documentation is more suited for developers rather than end-users.
-Mostly it is auogenerated `sphinx`-docs.
+Mostly it is auto-generated `sphinx`-docs.
 Check it out before touching the code.
 The latest version of the documentation can be found `here <http://mceq.readthedocs.org/en/latest/>`_.

 System requirements
 -------------------

 - Some kind of modern CPU (Core2Duo++)
-- 4GB (currently 8GB of RAM is stongly recommended.
-The solver is not optimzed for memory usage, however there's lots of room for improvement)
+- 4GB (currently 8GB of RAM is strongly recommended.
+The solver is not optimized for memory usage, however there's lots of room for improvement)
 - ~1GB of disk space
 - a recent Linux or Mac OS X operating system.
 Windows might be suitable, but was not checked.